 Tags: Christmas, downtown Rochester, Elm Street, Empire Theater, holiday windows, holidays, John Cooke McCurdy, Main Street, May Department Stores, McCurdy & Co., McCurdy & Co.
 Department Store, McCurdy and Robinson, old photos, old photos of Rochester, old photos of Rochester NY, Rochester history, Rochester NY, window shopping

-Posted in Rochester History, Rochester Images | No Comments »
+Posted in Rochester History, Rochester Images | 3 Comments »

 Window Shopping at Sibley, Lindsay & Curr Co.

 Saturday, December 1st, 2012![An exterior view of Sibley's as seen at nighttime and decorated for Christmas.
 1939.
-[PHOTO: Rochester Public Library]](http://www.rochestersubway.com/images/photos/rochester-sibley-department-store-windows-02.jpg)
+[PHOTO: Rochester Public Library]](https://www.rochestersubway.com/images/photos/rochester-sibley-department-store-windows-02.jpg)

 Do you remember window shopping at the big downtown department stores?
 Freezing cold holiday shoppers all pressed up against the plate glass like moths to a porch light.
 Dreams of sugar plums and reindeer and presents under the tree were fueled by these sparkling menageries of the latest and greatest stuff.
 The displays themselves were an art form; and pulling people in off the street was the ultimate goal.
 In all but our largest metros, scenes like these have been lost as retailers gradually moved to suburban malls.
 This series of pictures from the Rochester Public Library documents some of the windows at Sibley, Lindsay and Curr Co. department store in downtown Rochester more than 70 years ago…

-Tags: Alexander M. Lindsay, Christmas, downtown Rochester, Empire Theater, holiday windows, holidays, John Curr, Main Street, May Department Stores, old photos, old photos of Rochester, old photos of Rochester NY, Osborne House, Rochester history, Rochester NY, Rufus Sibley, Sibley Building, Sibley's, Sibley's Department Store, Sibly Lindsay & Curr Co., window shopping
+Tags: Alexander M. Lindsay, Christmas, downtown Rochester, Empire Theater, holiday windows, holidays, John Curr, Main Street, May Department Stores, old photos, old photos of Rochester, old photos of Rochester NY, Osburn House, Rochester history, Rochester NY, Rufus Sibley, Sibley Building, Sibley's, Sibley's Department Store, Sibly Lindsay & Curr Co., window shopping

 The Life and (Explosive) Death of Rochester’s Driving Park Bridge